R15NTL/Play-Set/README.md

-# Set: The card game
+# Play Set: The card game

 ### Description
 Set is a captivating card game designed with vanilla JavaScript, where the objective is to detect sets from a 4x3 grid of cards.
 A set is defined as three cards where for each attribute, they are either all identical or completely unique.
 Your skills are put to the test as the game operates on a timer and even keeps track of your high scores, saving them locally!